 Some of the most influential people in history kept journals.
 These include Charles Darwin, Marie Curie, and Ralph Waldo Emerson, among many others.
 Their journals have become both historical record and personal chronicle.

-Even if you if you have no interest in any of those things, you’ll find that keeping a journal offers wonderful benefits.
+Even if you have no interest in any of those things, you’ll find that keeping a journal offers wonderful benefits.
 Beyond keeping your creative juices flowing, regular writing can clarify your thoughts, improve your self-esteem, and give you a safe release valve for stress.

 So what are you waiting for?
 Start writing.